Search

 selected work / notes / experiments

-• currently Computer engineering student / building in public
+• currently Computer engineering student / Kathmandu University

 • on github shuv-amp ↗